 Pricing

-Choose the free plan or the $49 monthly plan.
+Choose the free plan or the $49 monthly plan to start.

 17. Figma